ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/faq.md

 ### Is Ballerina an object-oriented language?

-Both objects (types) and functions are first class constructs in Ballerina.
+Both `objects` (`types`) and `functions` are first class constructs in Ballerina.
 Developers have the flexibility to choose the most appropriate option depending on the requirement.

-While Ballerina has objects it can technically be designated an OOP, however, development methodology is not predominantly OOP-based.
-The design principles are based on sequence diagramming concepts which includes declarative elements that are not purely OOP.
+While Ballerina has `objects` it can technically be designated an OOP, however, development methodology is not predominantly OOP-based.
+The design principles are based on sequence diagramming concepts that include declarative elements that are not purely OOP.

 ### Why is there no type inheritance?

 Ballerina is based on type equivalence, rather than type inheritance.
-The type system in ballerina is based on set theory and, therefore, type equivalence has more meaning for this domain than type inheritance.
+The type system in Ballerina is based on set theory and, therefore, type equivalence has more meaning for this domain than type inheritance.

 ### Why does Ballerina not support overloading of methods and operators?